putdotio/kimo-legacy/README.rst

 **Command Line**

-There are some optioanl arguments for command line interface:
+There are some optional arguments for command line interface:

 ::